 This honeysuckle can be found in the wild in some parts of Europe.
-Compared to domestic varieties like the golden flame honeysuckle, the common honeysuckle is much more vigorous, grows much higher, and is therefore great for facade greening.
-Its shoots are strongly twining; it can be grown on high trellises.
+Compared to domestic varieties like gold flame honeysuckle, the common honeysuckle is much more vigorous, grows much higher, and is therefore great for facade greening.
+As it twines more vigorously, it is perfect for high trellises.

 Common honeysuckle - Lonicera periclymenum